 6. Interlude – Apparatus

-Elegantly designed, Interlude marble table reflects the grace of marble.
-Designed by the exclusively luxurious brand Apparatus, this marble table reflects the harmony of the luxury colours of creme and brownish shades.
+Elegantly designed, the Interlude marble table reflects the grace of marble.
+Designed by the exclusively luxurious brand Apparatus, this marble table reflects the harmony of the luxury colors of creme and brownish shades.
 The brocaded marble motifs perfectly match with rounded shapes while tough cylinders create a massive and heavy look on the furniture as well as revealing the reliance between two materials.
 The movable sections of the table can be also used remotely to spread the heavy and elegant spirit of the furniture to all the space.

 7. Never Too Much – Kueng Caputo